eglantine-vialaneix/opium-gutenberg/README.md

-# Opium in Project Gutenberg: A Literary Analysis
+# Feminine Narratives of Opium Use in the Long Nineteenth Century​: A Computational Pipeline with Project Gutenberg

 This project investigates the depiction and evolution of opium-related themes in 19th and early 20th-century literature (1860–1920) using the Project Gutenberg corpus.